Who are our role models?

 Why does all this matter?
 If we are to have an impact on education and career patterns, we need to be aware of the impact of role models, both good and bad.
 If we want to attract people from poorer backgrounds into higher value jobs and lives, there may be all sorts of social and cultural influences pushing the other way.
 Young people need to hear from those they admire, and who set out for them the benefits of higher education, and the desirability of more entrepreneurial careers.
 We need to persuade them that to be an engineer (where we have serious skill shortages) is as good a choice as, and maybe a better choice than, being a show business personality.

 We need to make our culture converge with our social and educational needs.
-And we need this to be led by people who know and understand the influences and pressures that young people face.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+And we need this to be led by people who know and understand the influences and pressures that young people face.higher education comment below, or link to this permanent URL from your own site.